DataDog/documentation/content/en/getting_started/session_replay/_index.md

 ## What's next?

 You can share the replay with your team by selecting the **Share** dropdown at the top of the page.
-You can start the replay at a specific time as well, to direct your team's attention to a particular time and view of the Replay.
+You can start the replay at a specific time, to direct your team's attention to a particular time and view of the Replay.

 {{< img src="/getting_started/session_replay/share.png" alt="Share your replay pop-up">}}